 What I’ve been describing as a unitary series of records is actually a number of interrelated records.
 These are:

 The actual registrations – Congress provided a specific form for the registration in the 1790 and 1831 Acts, and the Clerk of the Court would either write it out or have application blanks printed where the applicant would fill in the title and other details (all the lost records were handwritten, as only the jurisdictions with a large volume of copyrights bothered to have blanks printed up).
 These were generally kept in a record book, meaning that there’s likely no missing records from the period covered by a record book.

 Title pages – Part of the procedure for registration was the deposit of a title page with the District Court, on which the Clerk would typically make a notation about the registration.
 These mostly go in-hand with the registration record, but in a few cases (like the New Hampshire records for 1821-1842 included in this project) they comprise the only record.

-- Assignment records – As now, the Courts would record assignments of copyright and keep records of those assignments.
+Assignment records – As now, the Courts would record assignments of copyright and keep records of those assignments.

 Indices – As the name implies, these are indexes maintained by Courts to assist in locating the copyright registrations they’d made.

 Account books – the District of Massachusetts and likely others kept records of the funds paid for copyright registrations, and those records are included in this project.

 Finding & Digitizing the Lost Records

 One breakthrough was finding the research G. Thomas Tanselle had done on the copyright records in the 1960s, which led to his study Copyright Records and the Bibliographer.
 In that study Tanselle identified many records which had not found their way to the Library of Congress, and listed them in Appendix B to that work.
 I was able to find all the records Tanselle listed except for the Ohio records for 1829-1842, which have continued to elude me (see below for more on still-missing records).
 The work of other bibliographers, including Joseph J. Felcone and Roger E. Stoddard was also extremely helpful.
 In addition, using the online National Archives Catalog, older printed sources, and systematic inquiries to the staff at each regional division of the National Archives, I was able to locate copyright records which had not made it to the Library of Congress from seventeen states as well as the District of Columbia.

 At that point, I began to strategize how to get scans of these records, considering that I had no real budget for this project.
 Colleagues at law schools local to various National Archives locations were able to connect me with interested law students (who had a camera), and in particular Valerie Snow, Zachary Swartz, and Preston Morgan, who assisted by digitizing materials in Waltham, Atlanta, and Fort Worth, respectively.
 A number of colleagues including Brian Frye also assisted with getting scans of these records.